DJ Flume Sparks Controversy After Performing Oral Sex On Paige Elkington Live At Burning Man

 “I made a lot of s**t songs, so many terrible songs.
 I don’t remember the first exact one.
 It would have been on the music-making app from the cereal.”

-Flume says that afterward, he invested in eJay, followed by ACID Pro and then FruityLoops and Reason.
+Flume says that afterward, he invested in eJay, followed by ACID Pro, and then FruityLoops and Reason.

 “I was trying out all of this different, less complicated stuff out there,” he said.